Romanian Health Card – What If You Don’t Have It?

 What to do:

-2. Ask them to check your insurance online in the SIUI/PIAS system using your CNP: “Vă rog să verificați calitatea mea de asigurat în SIUI după CNP.
+2. Ask them to check your insurance online in the SIUI/PIAS system using your CNP.
+Use this sentence “Vă rog să verificați calitatea mea de asigurat în SIUI după CNP.
 Conform OMS/CNAS 557/2015–246/2015, serviciile se pot acorda și fără card.”

 (“Please check my insured status in SIUI using my CNP.
 According to OMS/CNAS 557/2015–246/2015, services may be provided even without the card.”)

 4. If they still refuse: escalate to the pharmacy manager or file a complaint with CASMB/CNAS.
-If the medicines you need are “life saver” drugs, you can also ask the intervention of the Police by calling 112.
+For “life saver” drugs, you can also ask the intervention of the Police by calling 112.

 2. In an Emergency (Accident, Ambulance, SMURD, Hospital)

-You may be told that treatment cannot be given without a valid health card.
+Doctors, assistants or administrative personnel may tell you that treatment cannot be given without a valid health card.

 What the law says: